 - Yes, a pink river dolphin, like all other dolphins is a mammal that belongs to the subgroup of marine mammals.
 They do give birth to babies and unlike fish have lungs to breathe air.

 - The scientific name of the amazon river dolphin is Inia geoffrensis.

 6. Why are Pink Dolphins Pink

 - Not all of the Pink river dolphins are pink.
 Mostly the young ones are grey and they get pink as they age.
-The adult male are more pinker than the females.
+The adult male is pinker than the females.

-- Several hypothesis exits for their pink color which are:
+- Several hypotheses exist for their pink color which are:

 - This color is due to the blood vessels beneath their thin skins.

 - Their scar tissue is pink in color and they fight a lot with each other thus they develop a pink color over time.